 Despite decades of public health awareness about the importance of mammograms, many women are still resistant to getting them.
 Fear and opposition may be due to persistent myths about mammograms.

 Let’s separate myth from reality.
-Here are six common misunderstandings and the true facts behind them.
+Here are five common misunderstandings and the true facts behind them.

 Myth 1: No History, No Problem